nerdErg/GoodForm/tutorial/04-CreateRulesetDefinitions.md

 Once the master rule definition has been created, you can then create your ruleset files, which will be installed and made avaiable from the OneRing instance we setup previously.

-* There needs to be at least one ruleset file, whose name is 'your-form_FirstQuestion.ruleset', where 'your-form' is the name of the form definition.
+There needs to be at least one ruleset file, whose name is 'your-form_FirstQuestion.ruleset', where 'your-form' is the name of the form definition.

+For our example, let's create a `ContactDetails_firstQuestion.ruleset` file.
 The contents of a sample ruleset is listed below:

 ```groovy
 ruleset("ContactDetails") {